 Lockheed Martin Corporation

-James Taiclet is chairman, president and chief executive officer of Lockheed Martin Corporation.
-He became chairman in March 2021, after joining the company as president and CEO in June 2020.
-He has been a director on the Lockheed Martin board of directors since January 2018.
+James (“Jim”) D. Taiclet is chairman, president and chief executive officer of Lockheed Martin Corporation.
+He became chairman in March 2021 after joining the company as president and CEO in June 2020.
+Taiclet has been a director on the Lockheed Martin board since January 2018.

-Prior to joining Lockheed Martin, Taiclet was chairman, president and chief executive officer of American Tower Corporation, the fourth largest listed telecommunications company in the U.S. Under his leadership as CEO, the company’s market capitalization grew from approximately $2 billion to over $100 billion.
-He guided the company’s transformation from a primarily U.S. business to the only truly global player in its industry, with significant assets and operations in 19 countries around the world.
+Prior to joining Lockheed Martin, Taiclet was chairman, president and chief executive officer of American Tower Corporation, one of the largest global real estate investment trusts (REITs) and a leading independent owner, operator and developer of multitenant communications real estate.
+Under his leadership, the company’s market capitalization grew from approximately $2 billion to more than $100 billion.
+Taiclet guided the company’s transformation from a primarily U.S. business to the only truly global player in its industry, with significant assets and operations in 19 countries around the world.

-Taiclet began his career as a U.S. Air Force officer and pilot, where he logged over 5,000 flying hours as an aircraft commander, instructor pilot, and unit chief of Standardization and Evaluation.
-His rotational assignments included the Joint Staff and Air Staff at the Pentagon, and he served in the Gulf War and among other missions, was a pilot in one of the first transport aircraft deploying U.S. forces into Saudi Arabia during Operation Desert Shield, a Lockheed C-141B Starlifter.
+Taiclet began his career as a U.S. Air Force officer and pilot, logging over 5,000 flying hours (most of which in a Lockheed C-141B StarLifter) as an aircraft commander, instructor pilot, and unit chief of Standardization and Evaluation.
+His rotational assignments included stints with the Joint Staff and Air Staff at the Pentagon.
+Taiclet served in the Gulf War during which, among other missions, he piloted one of the first transport aircraft to bring U.S. forces into Saudi Arabia for Operation Desert Shield.